farlee2121/DevEssentialsBlog/content/posts/2022-11-25-Duck-Structure-Update.md

 ## Sample

 I've reworked the example from my previous [duck structure post](../posts/2021-05-21-Duck-Structure.md).
-It focuses on a [learning project of mine](https://github.com/farlee2121/clj-recipe).
-The stakes were low and the goals loose.
-Thus, I don't dive deep into many of the questions.
+It focuses on a prior [learning project of mine](https://github.com/farlee2121/clj-recipe).
+I don't show very deep deliberations, partially because it was a fairly simple project and partially to keep the example size digestable.

 ```md
 ## Motivation